worknenjoy/gitpay/README.md

 ### Join the team

-Join the Github team to be assigned to tasks and to be part of the core.
+Join the GitHub team to be assigned to tasks and to be part of the core.

 [Join the Gitpay team on GitHub](https://github.com/worknenjoy/gitpay/)